-Here is an example of how this law works.
+Here's an example of how this law works.
 Suppose that on his way home from work, Donnie stops at Bella's Bar for a few drinks.
 Although Donnie consumes five drinks and starts to slur his speech and have trouble walking around the barroom, the bartender continues to serve him.
 Eventually, Donnie leaves the bar and gets in his car.
-As he's pulling out of the bar's parking lot, he collides with Patricia, a pedestrian, on the sidewalk.
+As he's pulling out of the parking lot, he collides with Patricia, a pedestrian, on the sidewalk.
 Patricia is injured in the collision.

-Patricia may bring a personal injury claim against Donnie for causing her injuries.
-She may also be able to bring a dram shop claim against Bella's Bar if the bartender knew or should have known Donnie was either under age 21 (a minor) or was intoxicated, according to section 507-F:4.
+Patricia can bring a personal injury claim against Donnie for causing her injuries.
+She can also bring a dram shop claim against Bella's Bar for continuing to serve Donnie though it was obvious that he was already intoxicated.

 New Hampshire's dram shop statute applies only to businesses that are required to have a license to serve alcohol within the state.
 However, a social host can still be held liable for the damages caused by a drunken guest under certain circumstances.

 New Hampshire courts have said that a social host who provides alcohol to an underage or intoxicated guest can be held liable for an accident later caused by that guest.
 But to make a successful claim, the injured person must prove the social host was reckless (consciously disregarded a substantial and unjustifiable risk of a high degree of danger) in serving the alcohol.
 Having to prove recklessness makes it harder for an injured person to prove a social host liability claim than a dram shop claim (which just requires proof of negligence).